Quansight-Labs/pytest-run-parallel/README.rst

 thread pool.
 Note that ``args`` and ``kwargs`` might include pytest marks and fixtures, and the way this plugin is currently written, those fixtures are shared between threads.

-This plugin is *not* an alternative to ``pytest-xdist`` and does not run tests simultaneously in parallel.
-It is only useful as a tool to do multithreaded stress tests using an existing test suite.

 Features
 --------